 Radio Ambulante

 As far as Spanish journalism podcasts for learners go, Radio Ambulante is by far our favorite.
-It’s by NPR (American National Public Radio) and the quality of the stories they produce is outstanding.
-They have also developed an educational app to go with the podcast, which is perfect for people who are just beginning their Spanish journey and want to immerse themselves in the language with interesting stories instead of just learning “Hola, ¿cómo estás?”
+It’s by NPR (American National Public Radio), and the quality of the stories they produce is outstanding.
+They have also developed an educational app to go with the podcast, perfect for people who are just beginning their Spanish journey and want to immerse themselves in the language with interesting stories instead of just learning “Hola, ¿cómo estás?”
 The app lets you slow the audio down without distortion, read along with the transcript, and learn important vocab.

 Unlimited Spanish by Oscar